Kris Jenner Opens Up About Khloe Kardashian & Tristan Thompson’s Dramatic Split

 Kris Jenner is opening up about Khloe Kardashian and Tristan Thompson’s dramatic split for the first time.

 According to E!
-News, Kris sat down with Ryan Seacrest for an interview, and opened up about Khloe and Tristan’s break up, as well as the NBA star’s cheating scandal with Kylie Jenner’s best friend, Jordyn Woods.
+News, Kris sat down with Ryan Seacrest for an interview and opened up about Khloe and Tristan’s breakup, as well as the NBA star’s cheating scandal with Kylie Jenner’s best friend, Jordyn Woods.

 Jenner told Seacrest that it has been a rough time for her famous family, but that she looks to her religion to help her get through the hard times, revealing that she often prays about all of the things going on with her children in their lives.